Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/DevOps - PM2/PM2 - Beginner PRIMER.md

 Optional requirements:
 - Have a nodejs app (.js files).
 We will create them anyways as a test that pm2 is working

-Required knowledge
-- Know what is process supervision:
 ## What is Pm2

 For NodeJS, we use pm2 which has supervision and process scaling .
 - Supervision: Keeping an app persistent 24/7, usually a script that listens for incoming connections to a specific port and specific URL.
 That app could be a Nodejs server or Python server.
 - Manage multiple apps: You can keep an eye on multiple apps that are running at the same time.
 - Process scaling: We can configure an app run to have cloned instances of the same process and they all share the responsibility of listening to the same port if applicable like in an express server, versus having multiple threads going at the same time for concurrency and I/O operations.
+NodeJS supports cloning processes (called cluster in pm2), but does not support multithreading (however you can code for multithreading at the app code's level on newer versions of NodeJS).
+Read more at [[PM2 Process Scaling - exec_mode, fork vs cluster]]

 ---